-The FDA's regulations require that pharmaceutical products be manufactured in specific approved facilities and in accordance with cGMPs.
-The cGMP regulations include requirements relating to organization of personnel, buildings and facilities, equipment, control of components and drug product containers and closures, production and process controls, packaging and labeling controls, holding and distribution, laboratory controls, records and reports and returned or salvaged products.
-Manufacturers and other entities involved in the manufacture and distribution of approved pharmaceuticals are required to register their establishments with the FDA and some state agencies, and are subject to periodic unannounced inspections by the FDA for compliance with cGMPs and other requirements.
+Establishments may be subject to periodic unannounced inspections by the FDA to ensure compliance with cGMPs and other laws.
 Inspections must follow a "risk-based schedule" that may result in certain establishments being inspected more frequently.
 Manufacturers may also have to provide, on request, electronic or physical records regarding their establishments.
 Delaying, denying, limiting, or refusing inspection by the FDA may lead to a product being deemed to be adulterated.
 Changes to the manufacturing process, specifications or container closure system for an approved product are strictly regulated and often require prior FDA approval before being implemented.
-FDA regulations also require, among other things, the investigation and correction of any deviations from cGMP and the imposition of reporting and documentation requirements upon the NDA sponsor and any third-party manufacturers involved in producing the approved product.
+FDA regulations also require, among other things, the investigation and correction of any deviations from cGMP and the imposition of reporting and documentation requirements upon the sponsor and any third-party manufacturers involved in producing the approved product.